Hear from teachers using my plays and skits

 Plays book full review by Terry Clayton

-Terry Clayton reviews Shelley Vernon’s Fun Plays for Children Learning English and finds a feast of delights.
+Terry Clayton reviews Shelley Vernon’s fun one act plays for learning English and finds a feast of delights.

 For most of my career I have been a teacher of one sort or another.
 Like any other teacher, I am constantly on the lookout for tools, tips, tricks and resources I can use to keep my classes fresh and effective.
 I was looking for something special when I came across Shelley Vernon’s Fun Plays for Children learning English.
 I had been away from the classroom for some time but I had witnessed a general decline in quality of English language teaching in Thailand and most certainly in the general standard of English and I wondered if theatre might be the remedy.